Encode-Late-Team-6/crowdfunding-blockchain-app/README.md

 # Crowdfunding App Built with Blockchain Technology

-This is the final project of team 6 from the Encode Solidity Bootcamp (March 2023)
+This is the final project of team 6 from the Encode Solidity Bootcamp (March 2023).
+You can view the live app here: https://crowdfunding-tau-three.vercel.app/

 ### Smart Contract Part (Important notes)